 How we decided on the team name

-Having been generally hanging around off-road events & Cross Country motor sport (sometimes called Safaris) for many years as a spectator and marshal and being in and around the service areas helping out where ever possible, I decided I would like to give running and driving my own car a try.
+Having been around off-road & Cross Country motor sport for many years as a spectator and marshal and being in and around the service areas helping out where ever possible and after I was given a rally driving day as a gift, I decided I would like to give running and driving my own car a try.

-The name came about because of how I felt after purchasing a car to get involved in Cross Country motor racing.
+The name came about because of how I was feeling after I purchased the car to get involved in Cross Country motor racing.

-It was while I was driving the UK motorway network with a large rented car transporter/trailer and, on my way to collect the first "Race car" with plenty of time to think.
-I started questioning what was I doing and why was I doing it?
-Is this a "mid-life crisis" or was I truly going insane?
-Thus the name for our new car became "Insanity", shortly thereafter we started calling our little group/team Insanity Racing.
+It was while I was driving the UK motorway network with a large rented car transporter/trailer and, on my way to collect the first "Race car" with plenty of time to think , I started questioning what was I doing and why was I doing it?
+Was this a "mid-life crisis" or was I truly going insane?
+Thus the name for our new car became "Insanity", shortly thereafter we started calling our little family group/team Insanity Racing.

-The only warning that I will give at this stage to any one else that is thinking of giving this a try is that it becomes addictive.
+The only warning that I will give at this stage to any one else that is thinking of giving this a try, is that it becomes addictive very quickly.

 How we got started.